silverbulletmd/silverbullet/website/Extensions.md

 * [[Space Style]] customizations
 * [[Virtual Pages]]

-Libraries are distributed as SilverBullet spaces themselves (typically via Git repositories), and managed through the [[Library Manager]].
+Libraries are distributed as SilverBullet spaces themselves (typically via Git repositories), and managed through the [[Configuration Manager#Libraries|Library Manager]].

 # Space Lua
 [[Space Lua]] is SilverBullet's embedded scripting language.
 You can write scripts directly in `space-lua` fenced code blocks on any page.
 These scripts are active across your entire space and can define functions, commands, widgets, event handlers, and more.